-Per Kentucky Statutes section 403.270, a de facto custodian is a person who has proven that they are the child's primary caregiver and that they support the child financially.
+Per Kentucky Statutes section 403.270 on de facto custody, a de facto custodian is a person who has proven that they are the child's primary caregiver and that they support the child financially.
 The de facto custodian and the child must have lived together for at least six months if the child is less than three-year-old.

 Below are some exceptions: